• Skip to primary navigation

 The Doberman is a breed that may be more prone to developing DCM heart disease.

-It is important to note that the grade of a heart murmur doesn’t always correlate with the severity of disease.
+It is important to note that the grade of a heart murmur doesn’t always correlate with the severity of the disease.
 Dogs with mitral valve disease do tend to have louder murmurs as their disease progresses.
 However, the vet may hear a moderate murmur on physical exam for months or even years before it becomes problematic.

 Congestive heart failure